PaoloMazzon/modern-renderer/README.md

 ```
 Don't forget to recursively clone your submodules, as this project depends on several submodules
 in `3rd/`.
 To build tests, use `-DBUILD_TESTS=ON`, to build the sample app use `-DBUILD_SAMPLE_APP=ON`.
+The option `-DBUILD_WITH_COVERAGE=ON` can also be used to enable the `--coverage` flag for the compiler
+and linker on Unix systems.
+This mainly exists for the Github Actions to be able to automatically
+grab a coverage number for this readme.

 ## 3rd Party
 See `LICENSE-3RD-PARTY` for information on 3rd-party tools and their associated licenses.